-5-Year-Old Living In The City's Largest Migrant Shelter Dies
+5-Year-Old At City’s Largest Migrant Shelter Dies, 2 More Children Hospitalized

-PILSEN — A 5-year-old boy died Sunday afternoon after becoming sick at the city’s largest temporary migrant shelter.
+PILSEN — A 5-year-old boy died Sunday afternoon and two more young children became sick at the city’s largest temporary migrant shelter, authorities said.

 Shortly before 3 p.m.
 Sunday, Jean Carlos Martinez was taken to Comer Children’s Hospital from a city-run shelter near Halsted Street and Cermak Road, police said.
 The 5-year-old was “not feeling well,” authorities said.